-4. If suspension is imposed, the student's parents or guardians must be promptly notified of the suspension and the reasons for the action.

-5. Any suspension by the School Leader must be reported, immediately and in writing, to the Executive Director, who may revoke the suspension, either part or in full, at any time.

-6. If a student is suspended for more than ten (10) school days, the following rules also apply:

-• The student, his or her parents, guardians or others having custodial care have a right to appeal the Executive Director's decision to the Board or a committee of the Board appointed by the Board chair.

-• If the student gives notice that he or she wishes to appeal the suspension to the Board, the suspension shall be stayed until the Board renders its decision, unless in the Executive Director's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.
-The notice of appeal must state with specificity the reasons for the appeal.

-• All notices of appeal shall be transmitted, either by the appealing party or by the Executive Director, to the secretary of the Board.
-Oral notices, if made to the Executive Director, shall be reduced to writing and communicated to the secretary of the Board.

-• The Executive Director, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Executive Director, and the reasons for the action.

-• Upon receipt of a notice of appeal, the Board will schedule a hearing and within a reasonable time in advance of the scheduled date, will notify, by regular mail and certified mail, the appealing party of the date, time and place of the hearing and of the right to counsel (at the student's/parent's expense), to call witnesses, and to present evidence at the hearing.

-• Hearings of appealed suspensions will be conducted as described in the section of this policy dealing with student disciplinary hearings.
+- 4. If suspension is imposed, the student's parents or guardians must be promptly notified of the suspension and the reasons for the action. - 5.
+Any suspension by the School Leader must be reported, immediately and in writing, to the Head of Schools, who may revoke the suspension, either part or in full, at any time. - 6.
+If a student is suspended for more than ten (10) school days, the following rules also apply: - The student, his or her parents, guardians or others having custodial care have a right to appeal the Head of School's decision to the Board or a committee of the Board appointed by the Board chair. - If the student gives notice that he or she wishes to appeal the suspension to the Board, the suspension shall be stayed until the Board renders its decision, unless in the Head of School's judgment, the student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.
+The notice of appeal must state with specificity the reasons for the appeal. - All notices of appeal shall be transmitted, either by the appealing party or by the Head of Schools, to the secretary of the Board.
+Oral notices, if made to the Head of Schools, shall be reduced to writing and communicated to the secretary of the Board. - The Head of Schools, when notified of an appeal, shall promptly transmit to the Board a full written report of the facts relating to the suspension, the action taken by the Head of Schools, and the reasons for the action. - Upon receipt of a notice of appeal, the Board will schedule a hearing and within a reasonable time in advance of the scheduled date, will notify, by regular mail and certified mail, the appealing party of the date, time and place of the hearing and of the right to counsel (at the student's/parent's expense), to call witnesses, and to present evidence at the hearing. - Hearings of appealed suspensions will be conducted as described in the section of this policy dealing with student disciplinary hearings.